For years, I’ve always wanted to make Easter Chocolate Bark. You know, the adorable Bunny Bark that takes over your Pinterest feed!

 - Let cool and break the Easter Chocolate Bark with either a knife or your hands.

 I love how this fun Easter treat turned out!
-If you like a whimsical dessert for your kids or grandchildren, then make this white chocolate bark recipe this year.
+If you like a whimsical dessert for your kids or grandchildren, make this white chocolate bark recipe this year.